 - What would make your customers' life or jobs easier?
 What type of solution are they looking for?
 Cost?
 Quality?
 Design?
 More services?
 A flatter learning curve?
 Lower cost of ownership?

 Customer Pain Questions

 - What’s keeping your customer awake at night?
-In other words what are your customers main difficulties and challenges?
-What causing them problems or stressing them out?
+In other words what are your customers' main difficulties and challenges?
+What causes them problems or stresses them out?
 How are existing offers failing to solve these issues?
-Is it a lack of features, performance, availability?
+Is it a lack of features, performance, or availability?

 - What barriers exist for customers to adopt your product or service?
 Is it the upfront investment cost?
 Is the learning curve too steep?
 How resistant are they to change?

 Keep in mind, that you may have various customer segments.
 The types of marketing that attract each segment will be different, which is why this is crucial to understand.
 Also, the tactics you use to get customers will be different than the tactics you use to keep them and grow them.
 Only by understanding your buyer persona will you begin to understand which tactics you should use and when.

 Customer Archetypes and 'Day in the Life' Diagram